Hua Nui | Fruiticulture Institute

 -Dr. Herbert M. Shelton

 In the table below are some relative figures showing the productivity of fruit, vegetable, nut, legume, grain and animal foods employing conventional farming methods.
 The table was included in an article that the late Dr. T. C. Fry wrote in the 1980s.
 I was not able to find the source.
 Although the figures are old, their impact on human welfare and world ecology is nevertheless startlingly self-evident.
-In my quest to compile recent crop yield statistics, I found numerous sources of fragmented data from different regions where different farming methods are used, rendering it impractical to pull together an updated single chart.
-Nonetheless, it’s certain that the cited fruit and vegetable production numbers can be increased dramatically, even quintupled, using today’s advanced permaculture farming methods.
+In my quest to compile recent crop yield statistics, I found numerous sources of fragmented data from different regions where different farming methods are used, rendering it impractical to pull together an updated unified chart based on consistent factors.
+Nonetheless, it’s certain that the cited fruit and vegetable production numbers are cogent and can be increased dramatically, even quintupled, using today’s advanced Fruiticulture farming methods.

 In 2007, I interviewed David Blume (www.permaculture.com), one of the fathers of the Permaculture movement (Living Nutrition magazine volume no. 20 ).
 Mr. Blume stated: “During the ‘90s I pretty much focused on sustainable agriculture and farming.
 I had 450 people eating all their vegetables from my two-acre polycultural organic farm.
 Of course I’m sure they also bought other things.
 We were delivering 10 pounds of vegetables per person per week.
 And we never really had more than two-thirds of the farm in cultivation at any one time.
 The rest of the time it was in cover crop.
 We had about eight times the yield that the U.S.D.A. says is possible.”